Churches 🢔 Religious architecture 🢔 Architectural wonders 🢔 Categories of wonders

 Emperor wanted to see the new cathedral as something principally different, especially impressive.
 The cost was no question – at least it seemed so: empire at this time was successful and new colonies brought huge income.

 Greek physicist Isidore of Miletus and mathematician Anthemius of Tralles (died soon after the start of construction) were invited to design the building – and this could be the key of the success, as these masterminds provided very daring, innovative design.
 None of them were experienced architects or constructors: it seems that Justinian I wanted to derogate from the traditional design and habits.

 Materials for the building were brought from the whole empire – present-day Turkey, Greece, Syria, Egypt.
 More than 10 thousand people were employed in construction.
 Works were done in haste – this caused problems later.

 On 27 December 537 the new cathedral was inaugurated with large festivity.
 Now try to imagine – would it be possible today to design, contract, and build an innovative building in five years’ time?
 People in Byzantine Empire certainly knew how to organize large scale works!

 Name of catehedral

 The name of the cathedral – Hagia Sophia – in Greek (Ἁγία Σοφία) means – "Holy Wisdom" – a part of Holy Trinity as seen by the church back in those times.
-This term is interesting as it is older than Christianity and shows the linkeage between Christianity and Greek philosophy.
+This term is interesting as it is older than Christianity and shows the linkage between Christianity and Greek philosophy.

 Plague of Justinian

 Forces of nature turned against Justinian I in 541 – 542 when a deadly pandemic (Plague of Justinian) eliminated nearly third of the population in the empire and weakened it.
 Emperor caught the plague himself and survived – but his invasion in Western Europe was stopped.
 Also, the expensive construction projects overstretched the financial capabilities of empire and weakened it.

 The building has persisted up to this day – but thanks to numerous rebuildings and reconstructions.